I. Scar Treatment Methods

 |

-- Stay within the boundaries of the original wound
+- Remain within the original wound boundaries

-- Initially red or pink
+- Initially red or pink.

 |